OceanGlidersCommunity/Oxygen_SOP/README.md

 ## Licence

+- likely one version of Creative Commons (https://creativecommons.org), to be discussed with Ocean Best Practice System and Frontiers

 ## About Markdown and Pandoc

 Hosting this document on Github allows easy editing by contributors, no need to pull the repository to your local machine.